 How to Cook Bitter Leaf Soup

 Popularly known as Ofe Onugbu to the eastern parts of Nigeria, it is quite a favorite.
 And sometimes it feels weird explaining to people that being called bitter-leaf doesn’t necessarily make it bitter.
 If cooked properly, it is something you would enjoy.
-Ofe onufgbo is a low carb soup because the properties of the leaf serve as a body cleanser and help you to maintain your weight.
+Ofe onufgbo is a low-carb soup because the properties of the leaf serve as a body cleanser and help you to maintain your weight.
 You can cook it in three different ways, such as bitter leaf with egusi (melon seeds), bitter leaf with ede (coco-yam), bitter leaf with achi, bitter leaf with offor, and bitter leaf with ogbono.

-In this article, I will be discussing how to cook bitter leaf soup with coco-yam because it is my favorite style for bitter leaves.
+In this article, I will be discussing how to cook bitter-leaf soup with coco-yam because it is my favorite style for bitter leaves.
 If you’ve read the previous article on Oha soup, you will realize that preparation is still the same.
 The only difference is the leaves used to cook.

 Also, note that the list and quantity of ingredients are enough for at least ten people.
 Feel free to increase the amount if you have extra people to feed.
-Also, unlike some exotic soups that you have to finish in one sitting, bitter leaf soup can be refrigerated and eaten on a later date.
+Also, unlike some exotic soups that you have to finish in one sitting, bitter leaf soup can be refrigerated and eaten at a later date.
 You can store bitter leaf soup in a refrigerator, but ensure that you eat it before the expiration of two weeks.

 To prepare bitter leaf soup, you will need the following ingredients: